 Differential diagnosis of free fluid in cul de sac (pouch of Douglas)

-The cul-de-sac, also known as pouch of Douglas or rectouterine pouch, is an extension of postero-inferior reflection of peritoneal fold between uterus (anteriorly) and rectum (posteriorly), and is being the most inferior aspect of the peritoneal cavity it is the earliest location for free fluid to accumulate.
+The cul-de-sac, also known as the pouch of Douglas or rectouterine pouch, is an extension of the postero-inferior reflection of the peritoneal fold between the uterus (anteriorly) and rectum (posteriorly).
+It is the most inferior aspect of the peritoneal cavity and therefore the first location where free fluid accumulates.

 - retrograde menstruation

-- increase ovarian permeability due to oestrogen influence
+- increase in ovarian permeability due to oestrogen influence

 - 1. Nyberg DA, Laing FC, Jeffrey RB.
 Sonographic detection of subtle pelvic fluid collections.
 AJR Am J Roentgenol.
 1984;143 (2): 261-3. doi:10.2214/ajr.143.2.261 - Pubmed citation